Manish Kumar on 'Edge Computing 101'

 Your feedback counts

 Thank you for listening.
-If you enjoyed the podcast, would you please leave a short review on Apple podcast?
+If you enjoy the podcast, would you please leave a short review on Apple podcast or on YouTube?
 It takes less than 60 seconds, and it really makes a difference in finding this podcast.
 And it boosts my spirits. 😀

 Under: #wins , #gwradio